 In addition, ibrutinib (Imbruvica) is a new drug targeting an enzyme called Bruton’s tyrosine kinase, which helps B-cell leukemias and lymphomas grow.
 It is being studied for several B-cell disorders and clinical trials in PLL and HCL will be done as well.

-Supportive care.
+- Palliative care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current treatments in order to improve patients’ comfort and quality of life.

 Looking for More About the Latest Research?